segoranov/scala-multithreaded-bfs-graph/README.md

+## University Project, run BFS algorithm on graph, starting from all vertices, with specified number of tasks (threads) using Scala

-## After creating an executable jar (for example with sbt-assembly), run the program as explained below.
+### After creating an executable jar (for example with sbt-assembly), run the program as explained below.

     Usage: java -jar <file.jar> -i <graph-file.in> -t <number of tasks> [-o <graph-data.out>] [-q] java -jar <file.jar> -n <number_of_vertices> -t <number of tasks> [-o <graph-data.out>] [-q]